hngu/appfinity/src/frontend/apps/sandbox/README.md

   - Ladder exercise: on hover, set id and compute the width and height based on the id.
 Basically, keep it simple and figure out what image is hovered first and manipulate width and height.
   - Refs has the node object so you can do `ref.current.contains` where as `event.target` is not a node object and does not have `.contains`.
   - Is it safe to omit functions from list of dependencies?
 Generally, no. Let's say you have a useEffect that calls a function that is declared outside of the use effect.
 The use effect won't know what states/props are being updated in the outside function.
 So usually you'll want to declare functions needed by an effect inside of it.
+  - Interesting - in strict mode the setState function is called [twice](https://stackoverflow.com/questions/61543226/any-reason-for-a-react-state-hook-set-callback-to-fire-twice) so don't try to do anything silly there with toggling true/false in setState
+  - How come I can use setList in the #6?
 - JSX Conditional Advice
   - beware of `{number && <JSX />}` because a it will render a 0.
 Thats because falsy left hand side for `&&` are returned.
 Just use booleans explicitly in JSX conditionals.
   - Avoid ternaries if you can